Drup/drup.github.io/_posts/2015-04-09-intro_mirage.md

 The start of the tutorial went rather smoothly.
 The automagical `mirage configure` command is very magical and I wanted to have a better grasp of how it worked, but I postponed that.
 I skipped very quickly over the block part (far too low level for me~~) and played with the kv store a bit.

 At this point I wondered what was exactly in the [Mirage][Mirage] module and how the whole functor instanciation business was working, so I went looking.
-It was very interesting, it's funny to see the relation with all the other ocamllabs libraries I know (for example, ctypes and the [functor combinators](https://github.com/mirage/mirage/blob/master/lib/mirage.mli#L28-L40) are basically the same).
-The [Mirage][Mirage] module first lists the available `typ` and `implementation` corresponding to module signatures ([example for clock](https://github.com/mirage/mirage/blob/master/lib/mirage.mli#L60-L69)).
+It was very interesting, it's funny to see the relation with all the other ocamllabs libraries I know (for example, ctypes' foreign API and the [functor combinators](https://github.com/mirage/mirage/blob/master/lib/mirage.mli#L28-L40) are basically the same).
+The [Mirage][Mirage] module first lists the available `typ`(type) and `impl`(implementation) corresponding to module signatures ([example for clock](https://github.com/mirage/mirage/blob/master/lib/mirage.mli#L60-L69)).

 [Mirage]:https://github.com/mirage/mirage/blob/master/lib/mirage.mli